 Where are you?
 The question is both easy to answer and not; it depends on what you think I mean.
 Maybe, dear reader, you would tell me you’re in Scottsdale, Arizona, or maybe you’d say you’re at home, or maybe you feel yourself to be inside your body, inside your head in fact, somewhere behind your eyes and between your ears.
 All these things and more—such as “I’m in my 62nd year” or “I’m in a good place right now”—are ways of saying where we are.
 You might even think to yourself, I’m in the first paragraph of your essay, waiting to see where you’re going with this.
 (I’m with you on that.)

 Where am I?
 I’m pretty sure I’m sitting at my desk, with my fingers on the keyboard of my laptop computer, inside my apartment on the third floor of a building in the Park Slope area of Brooklyn.
 And yet I’m not entirely here.
 To some degree, I’m not in a chair but absorbed in the words on the screen in front of me and connected, through them, to some sort of abstract, conceptual, linguistic space.
 All writers know this sensation, and it doesn’t require a computer, but attaining this absent absorption is somehow easier with a computer than with a typewriter.
 What’s more, you don’t have to be a writer to get lost in a screen.
-And, because our screens can keep us company in places where they didn’t formerly go, there are more places where they can loosen our footing, send us floating free.
+And, because our screens can keep us company in places where they didn’t formerly go—you can take your laptop to the coffee shop, your smartphone almost anywhere—there are more places where they can loosen our footing, send us floating free.

 By now, most of us have either been the one who veers on the sidewalk while lost in a phone call or have had to sidestep someone who does.
 In a New York Times article from the year 2000, a good deal earlier than you might’ve expected, physicist and writer Alan Lightman remarked on that: “When you’re on the cell phone, you’re not where your body is.
 You’re somewhere out there in hyperspace.
 By always being somewhere else, rather than where you are, you’re nowhere.”
 Lightman was interviewed by the Times in connection with a novel he’d published that year, called The Diagnosis, in which a man falls prey to some kind of information sickness.
 Lightman’s character loses his physical senses one by one; the implication, one assumes (I haven’t read the novel), is that our data-riddled life is causing us, not literally but figuratively, to lose our senses.
 It’s hard to say when the Information Age began, but we were already some ways into it when Lightman’s novel came out, and the tide of data and devices and mediated connections has only risen since then.